-Road infrastructure
+A. Road infrastructure

 23. African leaders are pursuing key regional and continental infrastructure initiatives, including those under the African Union's Programme for Infrastructure Development in Africa (PIDA) Steering Committee, which is mandated to monitor progress on infrastructure developments within the context of Agenda 2063.
-The top five transport infrastructure development priority projects in Africa that are now at advanced stages of preparation or ready for funding and implementation under PIDA are: Yamoussoukro Decision - Single African Air Transport Market (costing \$5 million); Abidjan-Lagos Coastal Corridor Project (\$290 million); North-South Multimodal Corridor Project (\$2,325 million); Central Corridor Project (\$840 million); and the Trans-Maghreb Highway Project (\$75 million).
+The top five transport infrastructure development priority projects in Africa that are now at advanced stages of preparation or ready for funding and implementation under PIDA are: Yamoussoukro Decision - Single African Air Transport Market (costing \$5 million); Abidjan-Lagos Coastal Corridor Project (\$ 290 million); North-South Multimodal Corridor Project (\$2,325 million); Central Corridor Project (\$840 million); and the Trans-Maghreb Highway Project (\$ 75 million).

-Rail transport
+B. Rail transport

-24. A pan-African continental high-speed rail, which is one of the flagship projects of Agenda 2063, is aimed at physically and economically connecting African capital cities, megacities, commercial hubs, economic zones and tourist destinations.
+24. A Pan-African continental high-speed rail, which is one of the flagship projects of Agenda 2063, is aimed at physically and economically connecting African capital cities, megacities, commercial hubs, economic zones and tourist destinations.
 In December 2018, the African Union Development Agency engaged a consultant to conduct a detailed scoping study of the continent's Integrated High Speed Railway Network Project.
 An inception report and a prioritization framework has since been developed that will further guide the scoping study.
-At regional and national levels, several national rail developments, upgrading and expansion projects are being initiated and implemented in countries such as Egypt (Luxor-Cairo, and Luxor-Hurghada High-Speed Railway Project), Kenya (Standard Gauge Railway Project), Senegal (Dakar Regional Express Train Project and Dakar-Bamako Standard Gauge Railway Project) and Uganda (Tororo-Gulu and Malaba-Kampala-Pakwach Standard Gauge Railway).
+At regional and national levels, several national rail developments, upgrading and expansion projects are being initiated and implemented in countries such as Egypt (Luxor-Cairo and Luxor-Hurghada High-Speed Railway Projects), Kenya (Standard Gauge Railway Project), Senegal (Dakar Regional Express Train Project and Dakar-Bamako Standard Gauge Railway Project) and Uganda (Tororo-Gulu and Malaba-Kampala- Pakwach Standard Gauge Railway).

-Air transport
+C. Air transport

 25. Intra-African air connectivity received a major boost in January 2018, when the Single African Air Transport Market, a flagship project under Agenda 2063 for liberalizing and unifying the African skies, was launched during the African Union Summit.
 The Transport Market facilitates the free movement of people and goods, and enhances the continent's integration and connectivity.
-It is aimed at supporting the Action Plan for Boosting Intra-Africa Trade, AfCFTA and the Protocol on Free Movement of People.
-As of July 2019, a total of 28 member States belonged to the Single African Air Transport Market, covering more than 750 million people with slightly more than \$1,500 billion GDP in 2018 (65 per cent of the continent's GDP).
-Of those member States, 18 have signed a memorandum of implementation to remove restrictions in existing bilateral air service agreements that are contrary to the Yamoussoukro Decision.
-In 2018, Africa had handled almost 140 million passengers on an origin-destination basis, which was a 120 per cent increase from those handled in 2013.8
+It is aimed at supporting the Action Plan for Boosting Intra-Africa Trade, the African Continental Free Trade Area and the Protocol on Free Movement of People.
+As of July 2019, a total of 28 member States belonged to the Single African Air Transport Market, covering more than 750 million people, with slightly more than \$ 1.5 trillion GDP in 2018 (65 per cent of the continent's